UWM-Libraries/waml-openindexmaps-workshop/exercise1.md

 Shape_Area : irrelevant
 ```

+`TODO: Check to see if this is the case in the new schema`

 For the purposes of an index map, we can probably leave out any columns where every value is the same.
 (It would probably make more sense to add that information as metadata for the index map as a whole -- see the end of this exercise.)

 QGIS has a processing tool called "Refactor fields" that will let us rename, delete, and manipulate the values of these fields